Thank you for reading our post, please rate this article at the end.

 - Online Resources: The internet offers a wealth of free self-defense resources.
 Websites, blogs, and YouTube channels dedicated to self-defense provide instructional videos, articles, and tutorials that can help you learn basic techniques and self-defense principles.
 Look for reputable sources that focus on practical and realistic self-defense approaches.

 - Social Media and Online Communities: Engage with self-defense communities on platforms like Facebook groups or forums dedicated to self-defense.
-You can connect with experienced practitioners who are willing to share their knowledge and provide guidance.
+You can connect with experienced practitioners willing to share their knowledge and provide guidance.
 Participating in these communities allows you to ask questions, share experiences, and learn from others.